Data Protection advice and support to complement your business

 Data Protection – Review and gap analysis

-We take the complexity out of these changes by providing a fixed price review of your business and identifying the actions that you need to take to stay compliant and to manage associated risks.
-With extensive business, regulatory and cybersecurity expertise, we include a risk based approach to identify the key areas that may expose you to harm.
+We take the complexity out of these changes by providing a fixed price gap analysis of your business and identifying the actions that you need to take to stay compliant and to manage associated risks.
+With extensive business, regulatory and data protection expertise, we include a risk based approach to identify the key areas that may expose you to harm.

 We analyse organisations in the context of their scale and nature, and changes are often less cumbersome than our clients initially expect.